-Connect with ChatGPT #
+Connect to ChatGPT #

-Connecting LLM-Based Dialogue Generation to MMDAgent-EX #
+Connecting LLM-based response generation to MMDAgent-EX #

-The chatgpt.py below is a simple Python script for making conversation with the OpenAI chat completion API.
-Except for the last main() part, it is a standard text chat code.
-In main(), it is implemented to perform the following actions to operate as a submodule of MMDAgent-EX.
+The chatgpt.py below is a simple Python script that converses with the OpenAI chat completion API.
+Except for the final main() section, it is a standard text-chat implementation.
+In main() the input/output is adapted to run as a MMDAgent-EX submodule and performs the following actions:

-• It reads MMDAgent-EX messages from standard input.
+- Reads messages from standard input.

 # chatgpt.py